Kevin McCarthy has been ousted as speaker of the House. Here's what happens next.

 The full House votes to elect the speaker.
 McCarthy could run for speaker again, or Democrats could attempt to build a coalition with Republicans, Green said.

-Unlike in January, when the House could not begin its work until a speaker was elected, it appears the first person on McCarthy's succession list would serve in the role temporarily until a new speaker wins the gavel.
+Unlike in January, when the House could not begin its work until a speaker was elected, McHenry will serve in the role temporarily until a new speaker wins the gavel.

 Casey Burgat, an assistant professor at George Washington University, said it may be difficult to find a candidate to succeed McCarthy who can garner a consensus of support and who wants the gavel.